EdricChan03/studybuddy-android/README.md

 - Add a new task and can be undone via a snackbar
 - Mark a todo as done (For some reason, it's a bit broken)
 - Settings (Currently doesn't affect anything)
+- Add tooltips to practically every single view (using `TooltipCompat` recently introduced in Design support `v26.0.0`)

 ---
 ## Building/ Contributing